 Aim for funny

-Funny is always best when giving speeches, no matter what the circumstances, but particularly at a wedding.
+Funny is always best when giving speeches, no matter what the circumstances, but particularly at a wedding reception.
 Speeches can go one way or another: funny and engaging, or you can bomb.
-It doesn’t have to be a standup routine, but some humor obviously helps.
+It doesn’t have to be a standup routine, but some humor or a funny story obviously helps.

 Emotional is lovely, but don’t get too heavy